modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	… “Even very thin specimens yielded sufficient contrast, yet no longer by absorption but solely by diffraction of the electrons, whereby - as is known - the specimens are heated up considerably less.”

-	*F.	How the industrial production of electron microscopes came to be*
+	- How the industrial production of electron microscopes came to be

 	……